-Community Colleges of Spokane complies with all Washington State antidiscrimination laws (RCW-49.60) and the following federal laws relating to equal opportunity: Title VI and VII of the Civil Rights Act of 1964, Title IX of the Educational Amendments of 1972, the Violence Against Women Reauthorization Act, Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act (ADA).
+Spokane Colleges complies with all Washington State antidiscrimination laws (RCW-49.60) and the following federal laws relating to equal opportunity: Title VI and VII of the Civil Rights Act of 1964, Title IX of the Educational Amendments of 1972, the Violence Against Women Reauthorization Act, Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act (ADA).

-Community Colleges of Spokane - comprised of SCC and SFCC - does not discriminate on the basis of race, color, religion, national origin, sex, disability, sexual orientation, age, or any other unlawful basis in its programs, activities or employment.
+Spokane Colleges - comprised of SCC and SFCC - does not discriminate on the basis of race, color, religion, national origin, sex, disability, sexual orientation, age, or any other unlawful basis in its programs, activities or employment.
 The following persons have been designated to handle inquiries regarding nondiscrimination policies and are also known as the Title IX Coordinators.
-Discrimination, sexual harassment, sexual misconduct, domestic or dating violence, stalking, and retaliation are in violation of and prohibited by the CCS Board Policy.
+Discrimination, sexual harassment, sexual misconduct, domestic or dating violence, stalking, and retaliation are in violation of and prohibited by the Spokane Colleges Board Policy.
 Students who believe they have been harassed, discriminated, or retaliated against should contact the appropriate Title IX Coordinator.